jonbmor/tmcem/README.md

 To get started, click on a link on the top of the page, or type something into the search bar.

 # Questions?
-Please reach out to TuftsMCInfectionPreventionTeam@tuftsmedicalcenter.org with any questions.
+Please reach out to TuftsMCInfectionPreventionTeam with any questions.